-The Championship Rounds and Closing Ceremony will be live-streamed from 3-6:30 PM EST on Friday, April 14, on the JASWDC YouTube channel.
+The Championship Rounds and Awards Dinner will occur on Friday, April 14, and will be broadcast the following week on the JASWDC YouTube channel.
 Viewers can expect appearances from Japan Bowl Honorary Patron Her Royal Highness Princess Takamado and other Japan Bowl supporters alongside surprise VIP guests to be announced closer to the date.

 The Japan-America Society of Washington DC has supported the creation of twenty regional Japan Bowl competitions across America and worldwide, giving the program a global impact.